kubernetes/enhancements/keps/sig-node/4603-tune-crashloopbackoff/README.md

 #### Alpha

-- New `int32 crashloopbackoff.maxSeconds` field in `KubeletConfiguration` API, validated
-  to a minimum of 1 and a maximum of 300, used when `EnableKubeletCrashLoopBackoffMax` feature flag enabled, to customize CrashLoopBackOff per node
 - New `ReduceDefaultCrashLoopBackoffDecay` feature flag which, when enabled, changes CrashLoopBackOff behavior (and ONLY the CrashLoopBackOff behavior) to a 2x decay curve starting at 1s initial value, 1 minute maximum backoff for